-A Micro Captive is a captive insurance company operating with an annual written gross premium of less than $1.2 million.
-In the United States, qualified under Internal Revenue Code 831(b) a Micro Captive will pay tax only on investment income and not on underwriting profit.
-The underwriting profit can either be returned as a dividend or remain in the captive as surplus.
-The Micro Captive must qualify as an insurance company and serve a business purpose, not merely a tax-reducing purpose.
+A Micro Captive is a captive insurance company operating with an annual gross premium up to $2.2 million.
+In the United States, qualified under Internal Revenue Code 831(b), a Micro Captive will pay tax only on investment income and not on underwriting profit.
+The underwriting profit can either be returned as a dividend or subject to limitations prescribed by the IRS, remain in the captive as surplus.
+The Micro Captive must qualify as a bona fide insurance company and serve a business purpose.

 IRC SECTION 831(b) PROVIDES THAT:

-- Insurance companies with less than $1.2 million of annual premium pay $0 income tax on insurance profits.
-For 2017 the limit is $2.2 million, adjusted for inflation thereafter
+- Insurance companies with less than $2.2 million of annual premium (as adjusted for inflation) pay $0 income tax on insurance profits.

 - Investment income is taxed as income to C-corporation

 - 831(b) must be timely elected and cannot be revoked without the submission to and approval by the Secretary of the Treasury